pranaymanocha/PerceptualAudio/se_code/README.md

 ## Usage

-Create a folder "dataset" inside se_code where you should have the SE dataset (Follow [this]((https://github.com/francoisgermain/SpeechDenoisingWithDeepFeatureLosses)) for how to download and resample the dataset.
+Create a folder "dataset" inside se_code where you should have the SE dataset
+- trainset_clean
+- trainset_noisy
+- valset_clean
+- valset_noisy

+(Follow [this]((https://github.com/francoisgermain/SpeechDenoisingWithDeepFeatureLosses)) for how to download and resample the dataset.
 Resample the dataset to 16KHz).

 The se_infer.py file needs 3 arguments:
 1) path of the SE model to be loaded. (ex - ../pre-model/se_model/se_model.ckpt)